SimoneRipamonti/Project/include/README.md

 2. the second and the third ones are used in the transport_decay.cpp file in order to set the linear system for the transport and decay problem

 # Transport and decay functions
-It contains the funcitons which define and solve the transport and decay problem.
+It contains the functions which define and solve the transport and decay problem.